idrinth-thalui/core/dialogue/places/IdrinthFollowerDialoguePlaceMorKhazgurIdle.md

 - Their mine still works.
 They must have pleased the Wrath of Trinimac.
 - Do they remember their oldest history?
 I'd like to hear it.
 - And as always, they won't see me as their blood kin.
 Orsimer can be frustrating at times.
-- You have to admire their resiliance.
+- You have to admire their resilience.
 Though some call it stubbornness.
 - I knew a few people who'd been stupid enough to call an Orsimer a goblin to their face.
 Bad choice of words.
 - This was one of the Circle of Champions' fighting places, back in the Second Era.
 Never made it to any of the fights, though.
 - Maybe the Empire and the Stormcloaks should go back to old arena fights?
 Less straining on the land.